Libnus/c172_planner/README.md

 -Calculates furl brun and fuel needed, timings between waypoints and navaids!

 ## NOTE::
+This requires access to NAVAID files that include waypoints and airport data from every airport in the world.

 I AM NOT AT LIBERTY TO RELEASE THE NAVAID AND WAYPOINT DATA!!!
 I GOT IT FROM NAVIGRAPH WHICH IS A MONTHLY SUBSCRIPTION!!